MishaKlopukh/fithlang/docs/5vm.md

 *   8: A > B
 *   9: A < B
 *   10: A == B
-*   11: Input Register, Not currently implemented in the reference 5vm.
+*   11: Input Register, Reads a charachter from stdin when read from.
 *   12: Output Register.
-Outputs ascii when nonzero, clears every step.
+Outputs to stdout when written to.
 *   13: logical not C
 *   14: A bitwise xor B
 *   15: A if C!=0 else B

+## Boolean Values

+0 is True, anything other than 0 is False.
+By convention, -1 is False.

 ## Execution
 Execution of code begins at memory location 16.